Simplicial Dollar Game: Introduction

 \subsection{Acknowledgments}

 We would like to thank Scott Corry for the idea of thinking of chip-firing on simplicial complexes in terms of the dollar game and for sharing some of his unpublished joint work with Liam Keenan, motivating the results in Section~\ref{sect: staco}.
-We thank Collin Perkinson for comments on the exposition.
+We thank Collin Perkinson and our anonymous referee for comments on the exposition.